Repeated measurements on non-replicable systems and their consequences for Unruh-DeWitt detectors: Repeated measurements

+Finally, we notice that the probabilities QM predicts for strings of outcomes obtained by measuring many copies of replicable weakly-interacting $\mathcal{D}+\mathcal{E}$ are exactly those obtained for their non-replicable non-resettable counterparts by the RM scenario, with the only difference that there is no possibility of empirical testing for the latter; yet, the formal expression for the probability $P(M)$ of obtaining a string $M$ repeatedly measuring many replicas of a replicable open system is the same we obtained for the unique string gathered by RM on a non-replicable one.

-In what follows, we explore the RM scenario for a two-level system interacting with a massless scalar field, for which we deem producing replicas impossible.
-According the the above classification, this is a case of non-replicable system undergoing not \textit{i.i.d.} generating evolutions, whose study necessitates the RM framework.
-This will clarify our discussion about non-replicable systems and provide results for such detectors, that are of main importance in relativistic quantum information and QFT in non-inertial frames and curved spacetime.
+In the rest of this article, we explore the RM scenario for a two-level system interacting with a massless scalar field.
+As we will motivate in Sec.~\ref{sec:3.RM+UDW}, this system is non-replicable.
+According to the above classification, the two-level system is not isolated, and its larger environment is not replicable or resettable.
+Hence, a meaningful analysis is only possible when the two systems are weakly interacting: in such a case, RM gives a string of outcomes whose distribution is effectively Born-like.
+On the one hand, this example will serve as a tool to clarify our discussion about non-replicable systems; on the other hand, it will provide interesting results about relativistic quantum information and QFT in non-inertial frames and curved spacetimes.